 Overwhelm is one of those feelings no one enjoys.

 It can lead to procrastination, because where do you even start?
-Or it can create an underlying aggitation that boils over to anger and inpatience with your kids.
+Or it can create an underlying agitation that boils over to anger and impatience with your kids.

 When you have kids around, it can feel difficult to have a moment to yourself to sort through the overwhelm.
 But it doesn’t have to take a ton of time to start feeling more organized and in control.

 I’m sharing with you five tips to eliminate the overwhelm so that your brain feels more organized and in control.